 Moral Character Application

-You must submit your Application for Moral Character Determination online at the State Bar of California’s website.
+You must submit your Application for Moral Character Determination online at the State Bar's website.
 The determination process can take as long as six to nine months.
 Students are encouraged to begin their application no later than Thanksgiving break of their final year.
 The application requires a great amount of detailed information, so it is vital to begin the process early.
 The full list of requirements is available online at the State Bar of California's website, as is important information to review prior to beginning your application and, if applicable, rehabilitation factors that may be considered when evaluating applicants.